memery1446/DexAggregator/README.md

 npx hardhat run scripts/add-liquidity.js --network localhost
 ```

-### Deploy Frontend
+### Deploy Frontend for Development
 From a terminal open to your project root directory, run:
 ```bash
 npm run start
 ```
-If it doesn't open immediately, open a web browser to: `localhost:3000`
+If it doesn't open on its own, open a web browser to: `localhost:3000`

 ### Sepolia Testnet Deployment

 1. Initial Setup
    - Connect your wallet to Sepolia Network
-   - If needed, update `.env` with your Ethereum wallet private key (NOT a Hardhat account private key)
+   - If needed, update `.env` with your Ethereum wallet private key (remember, NOT a Hardhat account private key)
    - Get Sepolia ETH from [Chainlink Faucet](https://faucets.chain.link/sepolia)

-***Reminder to cd into your project root
+***ERRORS?
+Doublecheck that you are in your root directory.
+Clear your Metamask activity tab data.

 2. Deploy Contracts
 ```bash